 A great challenge for Cuba will be to examine these other experiences and apply the pertinent lessons in such a way that the country will be able to build on the positive aspects of its culture and system, avoiding some of the pitfalls that have befallen democratic and capitalist countries.
 Cuba might want to avoid duplicating the conditions that permitted the emergence of crony capitalists and oligarchs in the former socialist nations, who benefitted from bungled privatization processes, and gained inordinately large economic and political clout which acted as a brake on economic growth and development.
 Similarly, if the experience of others in Latin America are examples, as Cuba rolls back controls and expands the freedoms of its citizens, it will likely struggle to prevent international drug trafficking cartels from getting a foothold in the island.
 Today crime is lower and personal safety is much greater in Cuba than in any other part of Latin America, and a great challenge for the future is to preserve those valuable traits.

 Perhaps the question about reform for which there is most debate regards how Cuba will adapt its economic model.
 Viet Nam, China, and the states of the former Soviet Union provide divergent examples of reforms of socialist systems that Cuba could follow, but Chapter <2> of this volume (by Morgenstern and Pérez-López, based on contributions by Alzuguray and Morrison) calls attention to the idea that Cuba’s history and culture will demand a unique path.
 Meanwhile, in Chapter <3> in the volume, McGuire’s uses the examples of South Korea and Taiwan to delve into the conditions for economic growth.
 An important finding of his research is that Cuba has only five of the 13 conditions for an economic takeoff.
 The paper by Pérez-López and Xiao adds that development programs will also be shaped by the particularities of Cuba’s natural and human resources.

 In its more idealistic stages, the Cuban revolution tried to eliminate all elements of market mechanisms and to create a communist economy.
 During the ideological 1960s, the Cuban government nationalized essentially the entire productive sector of the economy, including manufacturing, commercial agriculture, wholesale commerce, and utilities.
-In 1968, as part of the so-called "Revolutionary Offensive," the Cuban state took over the retail trade sector, from cafeterias to fruit stands to beauty salons and converted all owners and workers in these enterprises into state employees.
+In 1968, as part of the so-called "Revolutionary Offensive," the Cuban state took over the retail trade sector, from cafeterias to fruit stands to beauty salons, and converted all owners and workers in these enterprises into state employees.
 In the early 1960s, Cuba abolished teaching of economics and accounting at universities, and Che Guevara went so far as to propose the eventual elimination of money in Cuba.

 Despite efforts to exterminate market behavior, Cubans have displayed, and continue to display today, an innate commercial impulse.
 Goods obtained under the rationing system are regularly sold and bought between households.
 Black markets are also supplied with goods that are surreptitiously taken from the workplace by workers.
 Many individuals resell clothes and cell phones that they receive from relatives abroad or from international visitors.
 Still others charge tourists illegal fees for taxi rides or purchases.
 And they seek employment in jobs that will allow them to "desviar" (divert) state property for their own use and exchange.
 The opportunity to earn a few more pesos a month is highly attractive, and jobs that touch the tourist sector and can lead to tips in CUC that allow workers to realize in a few days more than what their state job would pay in a month act as a magnet for university graduates to leave state-sector professional jobs for low-skill jobs in tourism.